Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

-where $\odot$ is an element-wise multiplication operator and $M^{l}_{\theta_1}$, $M^{l}_{\theta_2}$ and $ M_{\phi}^{l}$ are binary matrices (masks) to represent the sparsity in the weights.
-A value of one in a certain location in any of these matrices represents an existence of a connection in that location in layer $l$.
-The probability of connection $p(M^{l}_{jk})$ between the two neurons $j$ and $k$ in layer $l$ is given by:
+where $\lambda^{l}$ is a hyperparameter to control the sparsity level in layer $l$, and $n^{l-1}$ and $n^l$ are the neurons count in layers $l-1$ and $l$, respectively. $\bm{M}^{j} \in \{0,1\}$; a value of 1 means the existence of a weight in location $j$.
+We omit the index $l$ from the mask and weight matrices for readability.
+A sparse topology is created in each layer for the actor and critic networks:

-where $\lambda^{l}$ is a hyperparameter to control the sparsity level in that layer and $n^{l-1}$, $n^l$ are the number of neurons in layers $l-1$ and $l$ respectively.
-The initial sparsity level (the number of sparse connections) is kept fixed during the training.
+where $\odot$ is an element-wise multiplication operator and $ \bm{M_{\phi}}$, $\bm{M_{\theta_1}}$, and $\bm{M_{\theta_2}}$ are binary masks to represent the sparse weights in the actor and two critic networks, respectively.
+The initial sparsity level is kept fixed during the training.